ibexa/documentation-developer/docs/users/passwords.md

 To select which users to revoke passwords for, use one of the following options with the command:

 - `--user-id|-u` - the ID of the user.
 Accepts multiple user IDs
-- `--user-group-id|-ug` - the ID of the User Group.
+- `--user-group-id|-ug` - the ID of the user group.
 Accepts multiple group IDs
 - `--user-content-type-identifier|-ct` - the identifier of the user Content Type.
 Accepts multiple Content Types

 You can use the following additional options with the command: